chrif/cocotte/README.md

 * [The `machine` directory](docs/machine.md)

 ## Pricing

-Trying out Cocotte is completely free if you don't have a Digital Ocean account and create one with [this link](https://m.do.co/c/c25ed78e51c5) which gives you a 100$ credit (20 months of hosting).

 If you already have a Digital Ocean account, then you probably know about cloud pricing.
 For those who don't, you are charged $0.007/hour by Digital Ocean for the machine that Cocotte creates.
 So just testing Cocotte and then destroying the machine costs less than 1 cent.
 Keeping the machine online for a month costs 5$.